*As an Amazon Associate we earn from qualifying purchases.

 How to Grow Lavender in Pots?
 Growing lavender in pots is easy, reliable and pots can be beneficial to move them indoors for warmth in winters.
 Lavender grows fast, it requires water and full sunlight to thrive.
 That is why we need pruning for lavender in pots as well to maintain their size and look.
 Although they are trimmed due to spent flowers so that in the new season they can grow back every year like this.

-I Myself have a lot of lavender growing beautifully in pots as well as in the garden because I tested both the ways and the difference is not that much.
+I myself have a lot of lavender growing beautifully in pots as well as in the garden because I tested both the ways and the difference is not that much.
 For gardens it gets more space to spread which means it requires more pruning while in pots the limited nutrients can restrict the growth of lavenders but it doesn’t make them spread too fast.

 The flowers in both methods came on time and as you know the more space they get the more blooms you may see from lavender plants.